This project began with a question that kept me up at night:

 Electrons don't sit still inside atoms — they orbit.
 Planets don't rest in space — they circle stars.
 Galaxies spiral around black holes, those impossible points where the rules collapse into paradox.

 The center of a black hole isn't a place.
-It's a mathematical singularity — a point that the equations say exists but that can't actually be occupied by anything, including the equations themselves.
+It's a mathematical singularity — a point the equations name but that nothing ever meets; every approach remains an approach.
 And yet everything nearby organizes around it.

 Energy isn't a substance.
 It's motion.
 Oscillation.
 Things cycling between states.
 Even light — the fastest thing there is — is a wave.
 A rhythm.
 A back-and-forth that never stops.